top of page

 • Check out SNAG Magazine, a native-owned arts & culture magazine based in California

 • Spread awareness about the state of tribal languages.
-There are over 160 native languages to North America that are on the verge of extinction.
+There are over 160 languages native to North America that are on the verge of extinction.
 Learn about them and advocate for their representation in educational systems, media, and in native communities.

 • Do not discriminate or appropriate Native culture.
 Understand your biases and the difference between appropriation and appreciation.